ranafi/CYCLOPS-2.0/README.md

 *CYCLOPS.Fit* has three (3) input arguments and five (5) outputs.

 ## 12.1 Input Arguments
-1. The expression data (as described in section 7),
+1. The hyperparameter dictionary (as described in section 7),
-2. the seed genes (as described in section 8),
+2. the expression data (as described in section 8),
-3. and the hyperparameter dictionary (as described in section 10).
+3. and the seed genes (as described in section 9).

 ## 12.2 Outputs
 1. The eigen data,